ellekasai/twemoji-awesome/README.md

-Unfortunately, this project is **no longer maintained**.
+:warning: This project is **no longer maintained** :warning:

+You can use [Emoji-Awesome](https://github.com/zeeshanu/emoji-awesome) instead.
 I now have other priorities in my life and no longer have time to update this library.
 Email me at elle.kasai@gmail.com if you'd like to reach me.

 # :tada: Twemoji Awesome :beer: